Australia–United States relations: Second Trump administration

+Cultural relations

+Australia has absorbed a significant amount of American cultural influence, particularly in the postwar period.

+Sports

+Baseball has a minor presence in Australia, having been introduced by Americans in the 19th century and become accepted as a winter sport for cricketers.
+Cricket's 21st century growth in the United States has been powered to some extent by professional athletes from both countries playing in each other's leagues.

+When it comes to Olympic swimming, the United States and Australia are the two most successful nations so much so they dubbed it the Duel in the Pool.

 Opinion polls

 A 2020 poll by YouGov declared Australia as the most positively viewed foreign country by Americans, with 75% having a favorable opinion.
 It ranked behind only the United States itself, which had a 78% rating.
-In a 2022 poll by Australian think tank the Lowy Institute, the United States garnered a 65% positivity rating from Australians.
-In the poll, it ranked behind Tonga, France, Ukraine, Japan, the United Kingdom, Canada and New Zealand (who placed first with a rating of 86%).
-In the 2021 and 2020 versions of the poll, the United States garnered a rating of 62%.
-In 2015, the year before Donald Trump came into power, the United States had received a much higher rating of 73%.
+In a 2025 poll by Australian think tank the Lowy Institute, the United States garnered a 50 degree out of 100 positivity rating from Australians, down from 73 in 2015.

 According to a 2014 BBC World Service poll, 44 percent of Australians had a "mainly positive" view of the United States and 46 percent had a "mainly negative" view, for a net rating of −2 points.
 No similar survey was conducted to ascertain American perceptions of Australia.
 According to the 2012 US Global Leadership Report, 55% of Australians approve of US leadership, with 21% disapproving and 24% uncertain.
-In a more recent 2016 Pew Research poll, 60% of Australians approve of US leadership.

-In 2017, a major poll conducted in Australia by the Lowy Institute showed that 77% believed an alliance with the US was important for security.
-However, the survey showed that 60% of Australians had developed an unfavorable view of the US as a result of President Donald Trump.
-The survey also showed that the US was no longer considered Australia's "best friend", a title now held by New Zealand.

-A 2017 survey conducted by the Pew Research Center showed only 29% of Australians had confidence in the then US President Donald Trump, in contrast to the 87% who had confidence in his predecessor, Barack Obama.
-It also showed 70% of Australians had no confidence in President Trump.
-The annual Lowy Institute survey revealed that in 2018 only 55% of Australians believed that the US could act responsibly in the world.
-This was a drop from 83% in 2011 and a record low.
-The survey also revealed that 70% of Australians do not think that Trump could act responsibly, with only 30% believing otherwise.